nrfconnect/sdk-nrf/doc/nrf/libraries/caf/sensor_data_aggregator.rst

 * :c:struct:`sensor_data_aggregator_release_buffer_event`.

 The |sensor_data_aggregator| gathers data from :c:struct:`sensor_event` and stores the data in an active :c:struct:`aggregator_buffer`.
-When buffer is full, the |sensor_data_aggregator| sends the buffer to :c:struct:`sensor_data_aggregator_event` struct.
+When the buffer is full, the |sensor_data_aggregator| sends the buffer to :c:struct:`sensor_data_aggregator_event` structure.
 Then module searches for the next free :c:struct:`aggregator_buffer` and sets it as an active buffer.

 After changing the sensor state and receiving :c:struct:`sensor_state_event`, the |sensor_data_aggregator| sends the data that is gathered in the active buffer.

-After receiving :c:struct:`sensor_data_aggregator_release_buffer_event`, the |sensor_data_aggregator| sets :c:struct:`aggregator_buffer` to free state.
+After receiving the :c:struct:`sensor_data_aggregator_release_buffer_event`, the |sensor_data_aggregator| sets the :c:struct:`aggregator_buffer` to free state.

-Several buffers can be reduced to one, in case of a situation where the sampling period is greater than the time needed to send and process :c:struct:`sensor_data_aggregator_event`.
+Several buffers can be reduced to one, when the sampling period is greater than the time needed to send and process :c:struct:`sensor_data_aggregator_event`.
-In the situation when sampling is much faster than the time needed to send and process :c:struct:`sensor_data_aggregator_event`, the number of buffers should be increased.
+When sampling is much faster than the time needed to send and process the :c:struct:`sensor_data_aggregator_event`, the number of buffers should be increased.